matrix-org/synapse/docs/reverse_proxy.md

 Endpoints for administering your Synapse instance are placed under `/_synapse/admin`.
 These require authentication through an access token of an admin user.
-Nevertheless, it is not advised to expose these ports to the public internet.
+However as access to these endpoints grants the caller a lot of power, we do not recommend exposing them to the public internet without good reason.